Bi-objective Ranking and Selection Using Stochastic Kriging: Conclusions and future research

 \section{Conclusions and future research}

-This paper proposed a multiobjective ranking and selection technique that can deal with heteroscedastic noise and exploit correlations between the alternatives by using stochastic kriging metamodels.
-Using two novel sampling criteria, we are able to allocate samples efficiently in view of minimizing both misclassification errors.
-The EHVD focuses on points that have high probability of changing the current hypervolume, which means the hypervolume may increase or decrease, but arguably the points selected are interesting for the decision-maker.
-This criterion on its own ignores some alternatives that may be truly non-dominated, as only the \emph{observed} non-dominated set is used to compute the hypervolumes.
-The PD on the other hand, focuses on improving the position accuracy of all the alternatives in objective space, and explicitly neglects the dominance relationships between the alternatives.
+This paper proposed a bi-objective ranking and selection technique that can deal with heteroscedastic noise and exploit spatial correlations between the alternatives by using stochastic kriging metamodels.
+The proposed sampling criteria are able to allocate samples efficiently in view of minimizing both misclassification errors.
+A high value for the EHVD criterion at a given point indicates that extra replications at that point are expected to generate a drastic change to the estimated front, implying that it is interesting for the decision maker to spend additional replication budget there.
+This criterion tends to be highest for points that are expected to be on the true front.
+The PD on the other hand, focuses on improving the accuracy of all the alternatives in objective space, and explicitly neglects the dominance relationships between the alternatives.
 The PD has the additional advantage of being significantly cheaper to compute.
-By sampling on the Pareto front depicted by the maximization of both criteria, we are able to efficiently allocate crucial computational budget to a very sensible and thus informative subset of alternatives.
+By selecting the points that are on the Pareto front when simultaneously maximizing both criteria, we obtain an algorithm that efficiently allocates the available replication budget in view of reducing misclassification errors.

 To reduce the computational effort, we proposed two screening procedures: as shown, the use of these procedures did not significantly impact the performance of the algorithm in terms of convergence to the true front with low and medium noise levels.
-The performance of the \textsc{Screening Band} procedure was observed to deteriorate with higher noise levels, as the narrower confidence region has a higher risk of filtering out truly non-dominated points (i.e., MCE points).
-The choice of which one to use in practice will depend on the specific problem at hand (e.g., complex structures and/or high levels of noise).
+The performance of the \textsc{Screening Band} procedure was observed to deteriorate with higher noise levels, as it has a higher risk of filtering out truly non-dominated points (i.e., MCE points).
+The choice of which one to use in practice will depend on the specific problem at hand.
+For example, if detecting small differences in performance for the observed non-dominated solutions is not crucial for the decision-maker, using \textsc{Screening Band} can be helpful to reduce the computational overhead significantly, while still considering well-performing solutions.
+Moreover, both procedures may be combined, first using \textsc{Screening Box} and then switching to \textsc{Screening Band} in later iterations.